-Card churning is when you frequently open new credit cards, typically with the intent to game the system by qualifying for a lucrative sign-up bonus and then quickly moving on to another card.
+Credit card churning is when you frequently open new credit cards, typically with the intent to game the system by qualifying for a lucrative sign-up bonus, quickly moving from one card to the next.

+Opening too many accounts in quick succession can be problematic.
 Each hard inquiry (the notation a lender places on your credit report when you apply for credit) temporarily trims a few points off your credit score.
 An inquiry remains on your credit report for up to two years, and the impact grows as you accumulate more of these.
-FICO, the company which created the preeminent credit scoring model, notes, “People with six inquiries or more on their credit reports can be up to eight times more likely to declare bankruptcy than people with no inquiries on their reports.”
+FICO, the company that created the preeminent credit scoring model, notes, “People with six inquiries or more on their credit reports can be up to eight times more likely to declare bankruptcy than people with no inquiries on their reports.”

 While card churners might simply be trying to amass a stockpile of rewards, frequently opening accounts can also signify desperation.
-Lenders may worry that this consumer is in financial distress and is opening a bunch of credit cards to finance expenses that he or she may be unable to pay back.
+Lenders may worry that this consumer is in financial distress and is opening a bunch of credit cards to finance expenses that they may be unable to pay back.

 Account openings can also be detrimental because they lower the average age of your accounts, another factor that can drag down your credit score.

 I generally suggest spacing out your credit applications by at least six months.
-It’s also important to remember that credit card issuers typically require you to spend a certain amount within your first few months in order to earn the introductory bonus.
+It’s also important to remember that credit card issuers typically require you to spend a certain amount within your first few months, to earn the introductory bonus.
 The more desirable bonuses often require several thousand dollars in spending.
 If this isn’t money you would have spent anyway, you could overdo it and take on credit card debt.
-That’s a big no-no since the average credit card has an interest rate of around 16 percent.
+That’s a big no-no since the average credit card has an interest rate approaching 18 percent.

 This is usually better than canceling the card because closing a credit card account can hurt your credit score, mostly if it causes your credit utilization ratio to spike.